ForTempUse/ILC-Dataset/README.md

 # ILC Dataset

+We organized an online fingerprint-based indoor localization competition in 2021.
+It attracted 1000+ teams worldwide.
+The teams were provided with a 60 GB dataset including WiFi, BLE, IMU, and geomagnetic field strength data collected from 200+ buildings to build their localization algorithms.
+The competition received 28,000+ submissions.
+The top team achieved an average accuracy of 1.50m.

-We release some data sample in the folder `data`.
+In this repository, we release some data samples in the folder `data`.
 The collectors use their smartphones to scan the features (e.g., BLE signals) as the location fingerprints, and the data are saved in the trace files.
 The structure of `data` is shown as follows.

 ```
 \---site1